 The Roman Catholic Church building was originally a store and was converted in the 1920s in Gothic revival style.
 The catholics of the town were were mainly Irish convicts and emancipits and were too poor to build their own place of worship.
 Earlier services were conducted at the female factory site after it closed as a prison.
 In 1920 Father John Graham arranged for the present church to be converted from a store, bakery and residence.
 The walls were raised and the roof and tower added.
 The spire was rebuilt with a cross on top in the early 1980's.

 St John's Anglican Church, on the corner of Badajos Street, was built in 1868 and contains a 100-year-old pipe organ, an oak lectern and a stone pulpit.
+The interior has beautiful stained glass windows, a fine oak lectern and Caen stone pulpit which was presented by the Kermode family of nearby Mona Vale.
 It was erected using stone from the original church built in 1835.
 That church had to be demolished due to the failure of the foundations.
 The clock in the tower was made in Birmingham, England.

 In The Area